miralyaser9/Angzha/README.md

 Track employee-client conversations

+Show most recent clients for quick access

 Supervise chats for quality control and compliance

 Access chat history and media for reference

+🔔 Notifications

+Real-time notifications for new messages and client interactions

+Ensures immediate response to important communications

+Supports better engagement and faster decision-making

 🛠 WhatsApp Functionalities